 A local family with two children required healthy eating support.
-They had a faceto-face appointment with the Healthy Family Lifestyle Service, at a location easily accessible to the family.
+They had a face-to-face appointment with the Healthy Family Lifestyle Service, at a location easily accessible to the family.
 SMART goals were set together with the children around eating well and moving more.
 The family completed all 7 sessions and have been referred to the Phases physical activity programme for further support.

-- there is a preventative approach to obesity and ensures that every family can access support - a child's weight status should not be the only assessment made to determine whether a family requires lifestyle support/intervention - less of a focus should be on weight and more emphasis placed on healthy lifestyle - the removal of the stigma which may help engage more families
+- A child's weight status should not be the only assessment made to determine whether a family requires lifestyle support/intervention - Less of a focus should be on weight and more emphasis placed on healthy lifestyle - The removal of the stigma which may help engage more families